 Share this page: Google Bookmarks | Facebook | Twitter

 Abstract:Using decadal census data since 1960, I cannot reject the hypothesis that new immigrants crowd out existing residents from US commuting zones and states one-for-one.
-The effect is entirely driven by a reduction in internal inflows rather than larger outflows.
-My estimate is precise and robust to numerous specifications, as well as accounting for local dynamics - and I show how it can reconciled with apparently conflicting results in the literature.
-On imposing more structure, I attribute about 30 percent of the observed effect to mismeasurement - specifically undercoverage of undocumented migrants.
-Though labor demand does respond, the burden of adjustment falls mostly on population.
-These results have important methodological implications for the estimation and interpretation of the impact of immigration, both locally and nationally.
+My estimate is precise and robust to numerous specifications, as well as accounting for local dynamics; and I show how it can be reconciled with apparently conflicting results in the literature.
+Exploiting my model's structure, I attribute 30% of the observed effect to mismeasurement, specifically undercoverage of immigrants.
+Though labor demand does respond, population mobility accounts for 90% of local adjustment.
+These results have important implications for both structural and reduced form estimation of immigration effects.